-I'm a Cloud Solution Architect with design and full-stack development experience.
+I'm a FastTrack for Azure Engineer with design and full-stack development experience.
 I am also a barefoot runner, rock climber and recently summitted Kilimanjaro.

 I started making websites in 1999.
 After a successful career as a web designer, I got into frontend and backend development to create and launch the products I envisioned - trying but failing to start my own company.
 I decided in 2016 to get a job and by chance ended up at the Allianz.